Kayala47/map-bot/notes.md

 This is where I'll put everything I'm learning in regards to Machine Learning, starting with some of the acronyms Prof. Osborn used.

+## Noise Generation ##

+For things like map generation, we often want some degree of randomness.
+Most of the time, we use uniform generators, ie random.randint(1,100) is equally likely to produce numbers in the 1-100 range.
+Sometimes we can skew it, such as by squaring, square rooting, etc the values so we're more likely to get certain values.

+The problem is, we're still generating each value in isolation.
+Sometimes you want values appearing together, such as mountains naturally forming with other high terrain near each other.
+Noise generates values in a set.
+One example is with a 1D array: say it was generating a bunch of random numbers in a row.
+To create noise, you could take the min (or max) of the numbers in pairs, moving along the line.
+You'd end up with noise that was more likely to include clusters, so you'd have a larger area of valleys, mountains close together, etc.

+There are several ways to generate noise for 2D/3D: you can use random numbers directly for output, or feed them in as parameters for either sin/cosine, or gradients.
+Simplex and Perlin Noise is based off using random numbers as parameters for gradients.

+You can also modify the noise you get!
+You can apply filters to add/remove certain features, add multiple noises together (usually you'd do this with weights so some layers affect more than others), or smooth out the existing noise.

+### Frequency ###

+We can adjust frequency to achieve the desired effects.
+A lower fequency means you're more likely to see similar data bundled together, and higher means you're going to get more variation from space to space.
+To increase the frequency, you're going to multiply the *input* by some factor: sin(2x) has twice as much frequency as sin(x).

+### Amplitude ###

+Increasing the amplitute is a vertical change, it affects how high your values get.
+To do this, you're going to multiply the *output*.
+2 sin(x) has twice as high amplitude as sin(x).

+Here is the github for examples: [Caseman Noise](https://github.com/caseman/noise/blob/master/examples/2dtexture.py)

 ## BERT ##

 Explained thanks to: [Towards Data Science BERT page](https://towardsdatascience.com/bert-explained-state-of-the-art-language-model-for-nlp-f8b21a9b6270)